blueschistrocks/stock-analysis/Challenge/Resources/Written_Report.md

 ## Results

-The refactored code run the analysis in approximately ¼ of a second where the original code run the analysis in about 1 second, significantly faster than the original code.
-This is due to the code requiring a nested For Loop and using the three output arrays.
+The refactored code ran the analysis in approximately ¼ of a second where the original code ran the analysis in about 1 second, significantly faster than the original code.
+This is due to the refactored code not requiring a nested For Loop and using the three output arrays.

 ## Advantages of Refactoring